evkx/evkx.github.io/content/models/mercedes/eqe_suv/EQE_43_4MATIC_SUV/_index.md

 ## Climate system

 You can choose from two different climate systems.
-The THERMOTRONIC climate system supports different temperatures in two zone for the driver and passenger.
+The THERMOTRONIC climate system supports different temperatures in two zones for the driver and passenger.
 The THERMATIC climate system supports different temperatures in four zones for the driver, passenger, and two separate passengers in the back seat.
 This model has a [heat pump](../../../../technology/hvac/#heat-pump) as standard.
 This heat pump can save significant energy used for heating in cold weather.

 ## Comfort